FindMySchool LogoFindMySchool

 This is a state school, so there are no tuition fees.
 Admissions for Reception are handled through Westmorland and Furness Council using the coordinated admissions process.

-For September 2026 entry specifically, the closing date for primary applications was 15 January 2026, and primary offers are made on 16 April 2026 (or the next working day).
-Because deadlines and processes repeat annually, families looking ahead to later intakes should treat mid-January as the typical deadline and mid-April as the typical offer timing, while still checking the council’s current year guidance.
+For September 2027 entry specifically, the closing date for Reception applications is 15 January 2027, and primary offers are made on 16 April 2027.
+Because deadlines and processes repeat annually, families looking ahead to later intakes should still check the council’s current year guidance.

 If you are weighing up catchment and distance factors, it is wise to use the FindMySchool Map Search to check your precise home-to-school distance and to understand how admissions rules prioritise applicants when a year group is full.